The Process

 • Does our hobby need its own room, or building, or can we enjoy it in a space we already have in the plan?

-Communication and Housekeeping
+Communication & Housekeeping

 Staying connected with your design and build team is very important for a successful project.
 Here are a few key items to look out for to ensure smooth sailing from design vision through move-in and beyond.